Fallibilism: Mathematical fallibilism

 In 1877, Cantor introduced the diagonal argument to prove that the cardinality of two finite sets is equal, by putting them into a one-to-one correspondence.
 Diagonalization reappeared in Cantors theorem, in 1891, to show that the power set of any countable set must have strictly higher cardinality.
 The existence of the power set was postulated in the axiom of power set; a vital part of Zermelo–Fraenkel set theory.
 Moreover, in 1899, Cantor's paradox was discovered.
 It postulates that there is no set of all cardinalities.
 Two years later, polymath Bertrand Russell would invalidate the existence of the universal set by pointing towards Russell's paradox, which implies that no set can contain itself as an element (or member).
 The universal set can be confuted by utilizing either the axiom schema of separation or the axiom of regularity.
 In contrast to the universal set, a power set does not contain itself.
 It was only after 1940 that mathematician Kurt Gödel showed, by applying inter alia the diagonal lemma, that the continuum hypothesis cannot be refuted, and after 1963, that fellow mathematician Paul Cohen revealed, through the method of forcing, that the continuum hypothesis cannot be proved either.
-In spite of the undecidability, both Gödel and Cohen suspected the continuum hypothesis to be false.
+In spite of the undecidability, both Gödel and Cohen suspected dependence of the continuum hypothesis to be false.
 This sense of suspicion, in conjunction with a firm belief in the consistency of ZFC, is in line with mathematical fallibilism.
 Mathematical fallibilists suppose that new axioms, for example the axiom of projective determinacy, might improve ZFC, but that these axioms will not allow for dependence of the continuum hypothesis.

 The second type of undecidability is used in relation to computability theory (or recursion theory) and applies not solely to statements but specifically to decision problems; mathematical questions of decidability.
 An undecidable problem is a type of computational problem in which there are countably infinite sets of questions, each requiring an effective method to determine whether an output is either "yes or no" (or whether a statement is either "true or false"), but where there cannot be any computer program or Turing machine that will always provide the correct answer.
 Any program would occasionally give a wrong answer or run forever without giving any answer.
-Famous examples of undecidable problems are the halting problem and the Entscheidungsproblem.
+Famous examples of undecidable problems are the halting problem, the Entscheidungsproblem, and the unsolvability of the Diophantine equation.
 Conventionally, an undecidable problem is derived from a recursive set, formulated in undecidable language, and measured by the Turing degree.
 Undecidability, with respect to computer science and mathematical logic, is also called unsolvability or non-computability.

-In essence, all problems stay intrinsically undecidable even when they appear to have been solved – take for example the solution to the continuum hypothesis itself.
-In the end, both types of undecidability can help to build a case for fallibilism, by providing these fundamental thought-experiments.
+Undecidability and uncertainty are not one and the same phenomenon.
+Mathematical theorems which can be formally proved, will, according to mathematical fallibilists, nevertheless remain inconclusive.
+Take for example proof of the independence of the continuum hypothesis or, even more fundamentally, proof of the diagonal argument.
+In the end, both types of undecidability add further nuance to fallibilism, by providing these fundamental thought-experiments.